jonriber/tech-interview-prep/React.js/basics.md

 ## How does a React app start up?

+- All js files inside my project structure are bundled together into a single file, them sent to a server
+- User makes a request to the server and gets an HTML PLUS the bundle
+- User´s browser executes the code

+After first server response, browser takes the index.html file and gets an instruction to execute the bundle file.

+`bundle file` is the place where our react app lives.

+Then, React start up like this:

+- Find the div with id of 'root' in the DOM
+- Tell React to take control of that element
+- Tell React to get JSX from the APP component, turn into HTML and show in the root

 ## what is the 'useState' function?

+`useState` is a special function that works with React´s 'state' system

+State is like a variable in React.

+State is used to store data that changes over time.

+Whenever state changes, React automatically updates content on the screen.

 ## How to use an external API on a React app?